Photo credit: Wikimedia

 Another complaint amongst weary travelers is that Singapore is expensive.
 The city serves as headquarters for many major Asian and international companies.
 This means Singapore condo prices are high, especially within the Central Business District.
 Indeed, the country is known as one of the most expensive countries in the world, but how does this reflect on the costs of traveling there?

 Cost of Living in Singapore

-While Singapore’s cost of living is high, budget all the way through to high end luxurious travelers can have an awesome time.
-Transport and food costs in particular are very reasonable, and if you are on a tight budget it’s possible to find a bed in a shared dorm for around $10 – 20 US per night.
-Private rooms can be found for around $30 a night.
+While Singapore’s cost of living is high, luxury as well as budget travelers can have an awesome time.
+Transport and food costs in particular are very reasonable, and if you are on a tight budget it’s possible to find a bed in a shared dorm for around $30 USD per night.
+Budget private rooms can be found for around $70 USD a night.
 Singapore also does luxury very well, and if you plan right, good deals can be found.

 Cost of Alcohol in Singapore

 Many people complain about the high cost of alcohol in Singapore.
 And sure, if you’re drinking Singapore slings at the Raffles Hotel, where the drink originated, it’s going to be an expensive night.
 But if you sit on plastic chairs in Chinatown (anytown southeast Asian style) and order buckets of beer over tasty food, you’re going to spend significantly less.
 Singapore is pricier compared to Southeast Asian countries like Thailand and Vietnam, but it’s still cheaper than traveling in many places in Europe or North America.